 StrongBlock generates income for their users via STRONG nodes and ‘nodes as a service’ (NaaS).
 The barrier to entry is much higher for StrongBlock than HyperFund/YieldNodes.
 However there are great rewards to be had.
 If you’re new to crypto, STRONG might be a bit technical (you’ll need to be familiar with wallet security, MetaMask functionality and gas fees); crypto newbies are probably best starting with HyperFund or Yieldnodes.

 I stumbled across StrongBlock in March/April 2020 but unfortunately didn’t look too closely (price was about 5X higher when I eventually bought #doh!).
-I created my first node the first week in June 2021 and a few more first week in July, so I’m relatively new, however I feel this might be the goose that lays the golden eggs.
-Over the next couple of months I’ll be compounding and growing my Strong node stack.
+I created my first node the first week in June 2021, a few more first week in July and made my final purchase in August so I’m relatively new, however I feel this might be the goose that lays the golden eggs.

 Strong nodes require the most capital to get started with as each node costs 10 STRONG (+£14.95/mth, +ETH network fees).
 Multiply the current price of Strong by 10 (and add a bit extra!) to work out roughly how much a node would cost you (ie the minimum to get started).